mbarkdull/cephalotesComparativeGenomics/README.md

 reference genome annotation file.
-Because we are working with whole genomes that contain very large scaffolds, we will use the aligner [Progressivecactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md), as implemented in the script `./Scripts/alignWithProgressiveCactus`.
+Because we are working with whole genomes that contain very large scaffolds, we will use the aligner [Progressivecactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md), as implemented in the script `./Scripts/alignIndividualsWithProgressiveCactus`.

 As input, Progressivecactus requires a file that contains:

 1. A Newick-formatted tree of the sequences to be aligned.
-This tree can be generated from an existing species tree using the R script `prepForProgressiveCactus.R`.
+This tree can be generated from an existing species tree for each set of scaffolds using the R script `prepForProgressiveCactus.R`.
 2. A two-column list of (a) the sequences to be aligned and (b) the paths to the files containing those sequences.

-`./Scripts/alignWithProgressiveCactus` will construct this input file, run Progressivecactus on the genomes, and then produce an aligned FASTA file for each genome.
+`./Scripts/alignIndividualsWithProgressiveCactus` will construct this input file, run Progressivecactus on the genomes, and then produce an aligned FASTA file for each scaffold in each genome.
 For my six genomes, this took a bit under 17 hours.
+You can then recombine the individual, aligned scaffold fasta files into a single fasta file for each species using the R script `./Scripts/recombiningIndividualCactusAlignments.R`.

 If you use this script, please cite Progressivecactus and its dependency, hal: